 There are a lot of things you can do to turn online reviews into a strength for you.

 An article from Inc magazine starts like this, “Research shows that 91 percent of people regularly or occasionally read online reviews, and 84 percent trust online reviews as much as a personal recommendation.

 If 9 out of 10 people look at online reviews and most of them trust them as much as personal recommendations, you need to embrace online reviews.

 If 9 in 10 people are using online reviews for purchasing advice, you need to get a lot of great reviews on the internet.
 Those reviews will make you money as people show up at your doorstep simply because you have the best reviews in town.

 If you get a one-star review, it will take five 5-star reviews to get you to 4.5 stars.
 That might seem unfair, but it’s just math.
 The one-star review might be unfair and biased, but you have to deal with it.
 So, getting lots of great reviews will help you keep your average up.

-Reply to reviews - Reply to all reviews!
+Reply to all reviews!
 Even the good ones.
 Say thank you.
 Invite them back again.
 Express your gratitude for the review.

-Deal with negative reviews - This should be its own book.
+This should be its own book.
 How you handle negative reviews can make or break your company.
 Here are the steps for dealing with negative reviews:

 If you run a restaurant and you get three reviews in a week telling you that your French fries are terrible, you need to go see what’s happening at the fryer.
 If you get comments that your receptionist is rude, it’s time for a conversation.

 Most people don't take time out of their day to write bad reviews just for fun.
-If they have even a remotely legitimate complain, it needs to be put into the mix to see what you can learn from it.
+If they have even a remotely legitimate complaint, it needs to be put into the mix to see what you can learn from it.

 Major chains, like McDonalds and Walmart, will look at thousands of reviews for trends.
 They use those trends to inform their business.
 If you have a lot of people all saying the same thing, it’s probably true.
 It's worth the time to learn from successful businesses how to manage online reviews.

-Market your strengths - If many of your reviews say that you have the best customer service, that’s your marketing hook.
+If any of your reviews say that you have the best customer service, that’s your marketing hook.
 Your ads can be written to highlight that customer service.
-If, back to the restaurant example, everyone says that your pies are amazing, your online ads should talk about pie.
+If back to the restaurant example, everyone says that your pies are amazing, your online ads should talk about pie.